What do the terms Photovoltaic and PV mean?

 What is the average increase in the electricity price annually?

-In the last 5-10 years, the price of electricity has risen by an average of 7-11% in CT, MA, and RI.
+In the past year, Massachuestts residents are seeing electricity rate hikes close to 17%.
 An investment in solar will protect you from these increases in electricity.

 When I sell my house, how will solar affect my home value?